estruyf/unicorn-busy-server/README.md

 sudo bash ./install.sh -V -i /home/pi/unicorn-busy-server
 ```

-Currently the script only runs on Raspbian/Ubuntu I am accepting pull requests to extend the PR to support other distributions.
+> **Important**: Currently the script only runs on Raspbian/Ubuntu.
+Feel free to submit a pull request to extend the PR to support other distributions.
+Or you can make use of the old installation script: `install-fallback.sh`.

 If you want to clone/fork this repo and carry on development on a more sensible machine, you can install the required files without needing to install the service by doing the following: